|NUMBER OF DAYS||5|

 - Our accommodation is 500 m from the shores of the Mediterranean Sea.
 (The first Sea of the “Sea to Sea”)

-- A 10 minutes taxi ride will bring us to the trailhead, where our “Yam le Yam” adventure begins!
+- A 10 minutes taxi ride will bring you to the trailhead, where the “Yam le Yam” adventure begins!

 - In case you want to shorten this day from 16 km to 12 km you can take a longer taxi ride and start near the Monfort.
 (With additional cost)

 - You will spend most of the first day of the “Yam le Yam” trek along the Kziv stream.
-It is the longest stream in the Galilee, with the broadest drainage basin.
-It is characterized by a very rich Mediterranean flora — a mix of Carob, Oak Arbutus, and Oriental plane, along with a wide variety of wildflowers.
+It is the longest stream in the Galilee.
+The area is characterized by a very rich Mediterranean flora — a mix of Carob, Oak Arbutus, and Oriental plane, along with a wide variety of wildflowers.

 - Several beautiful springs and pools provide great spots for a pleasant lunch break.